Laminad/passhashgen/README.md

 1. 1-to-1 parity with the hash types available in hashcat and johntheripper (within reason).
 2. More options to customize the passwords generated.
 3. Charset mask and dictionary/wordlist building based on password generation with randomization so it is still non-trivial to crack
+5. Potentially convert to Cython or Utilize Cuda/OpenCL for improved performance
+4. Add Multithreading (Waitng for GIL to be removed and stable in the official releases)

 # Dislcaimer
 Please do not use this for production password hashing implementations.
 It has not been validated or designed for that use case.